SudoPlz/sp-react-native-in-app-updates/README.md

 const inAppUpdates = new SpInAppUpdates( false // isDebug
 );
-// curVersion is optional if you don't provide it will automatically take from the app using rn-device-info inAppUpdates.checkNeedsUpdate({ curVersion: '0.0.8' }).then((result) => {
+// curVersionCode is optional if you don't provide it, we'll automatically grab it using rn-device-info inAppUpdates.checkNeedsUpdate({ curVersionCode: '123' }).then((result) => {
   if (result.shouldUpdate) {
     let updateOptions: StartUpdateOptions = {};
     if (Platform.OS === 'android') {